The National (TV program): 2017–present: Mansbridge's retirement, relaunch

 On January 22, 2020, CBC News announced revisions to the program, dropping the four-anchor format and having Arsenault and Chang co-anchor from Monday through Thursday.
-Ian Hanomansing serves as solo anchor for the Friday and Sunday editions.
+Hanomansing would serve as solo anchor for the Friday and Sunday editions.
 Barton became the chief political correspondent for CBC News and the host of the Sunday morning political talk show Rosemary Barton Live; she continues to host The Nationals weekly "At Issue" political panel.

 In 2022, the CBC announced further changes.
-Arsenault will now serve as sole weekday anchor, with Hanomansing continuing to anchor on Friday and Sunday while Chang moves to a new daily program for the CBC's forthcoming streaming news service.
+Arsenault now serves as sole weekday anchor, with Hanomansing continuing to anchor on Friday and Sunday.
+Chang moved to a new daily program being created for the launch of CBC's streaming news service, CBC News Explore.

 Presentation

 The show's name was shortened to The National in 1969.
 The broadcast's original opening, used from 1969 through 1982, was known as "the Bloops" and featured the title of the program in a "space-age" font in green on the bottom of the screen, superimposed over a wide shot of the set.
 Sometimes the program title appeared in the centre of the screen, with a black background.
 Accompanied by synthesized beeps that resembled an old computer, different letters rapidly cycled from left to right until they spelled "The National".